Royal Unibrew: Pouring Value into Your Portfolio

 The Numbers

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 To put it simply, equity is the part of the company that belongs to its shareholders – like the portion of a house you truly own after paying off part of the mortgage.
 Growing equity over time means the company is becoming more valuable for its owners.
 So, when we track book value plus dividends, we’re essentially looking at how much value is being built for shareholders year after year.
-Royal Unibrew has delivered mixed numbers in the past, but its equity has increased every year since 2017, which is encouraging to see.
-The significant increase in equity in 2022 is primarily due to acquisitions.
-In that year, Royal Unibrew made several major acquisitions, including Vrumona in the Netherlands and Birrificio San Giorgio in Italy.
-When a company makes an acquisition, it often pays more than just the value of the physical assets it is buying, because it is also paying for things like brand reputation, customer relationships, and future earning potential.
-This extra amount is recorded as goodwill, which increases the company's equity.
-As a result, Royal Unibrew’s equity grew significantly in 2022 due to the goodwill created from these acquisitions.
+Royal Unibrew’s equity has increased every year since 2017, which is very encouraging to see.
+This steady increase suggests that the company has consistently been able to create value for shareholders over time.
+The main reason for this is that Royal Unibrew has remained strongly profitable throughout the period.
+When a company earns more than it pays out in dividends and share buybacks, the remaining profits stay in the business and increase equity.
+In Royal Unibrew’s case, the business has delivered stable earnings growth, which has supported this consistent build-up in shareholder value.
+The large increase in 2022 stands out in particular.
+Equity increased from 3.342 to 5.158, corresponding to growth of 54,3%, which is exceptional.
+This was mainly driven by acquisitions.
+During that year, Royal Unibrew made several major acquisitions, including Vrumona in the Netherlands and Birrificio San Giorgio in Italy.
+When a company acquires another business, it often pays more than just the value of factories, equipment, and other physical assets.
+It is also paying for well-known brands, customer relationships, market positions, and future earnings potential.
+This additional value is recorded on the balance sheet and contributes to higher equity.
+As a result, the acquisitions had a significant positive impact on Royal Unibrew’s equity in 2022.
+Another reason equity has continued to increase is that Royal Unibrew has been investing for growth while still generating solid profits.
+The company has expanded production capacity, improved its capabilities, and strengthened its presence in several markets.
+These investments help support future earnings growth, which over time can further increase equity.
+It is also worth noting that equity has continued to rise despite share buybacks.
+In 2025, for example, equity increased from 6.408 to 6.713 even though the company returned part of its profits to shareholders through buybacks.
+This tells us that Royal Unibrew’s earnings were strong enough to more than offset the cash used for repurchasing shares, which is generally a very positive sign.
+Looking ahead, I believe equity should continue to trend higher over time, although the growth rate will likely be less dramatic than what we saw in 2022 unless the company makes further large acquisitions.
+As long as Royal Unibrew continues to grow earnings, maintain disciplined acquisitions, and balance shareholder returns with reinvestment in the business, I would expect equity to continue increasing in the coming years.
+For me, the fact that equity has risen every year for the past eight years is a strong indication of a business that has consistently created long-term value for its shareholders.

 Debt